NEW: North Korea says U.S. calls for talks are "nothing but a crafty ploy" to shift blame

-A statement via KCNA called the South’s offer a “crafty trick” and “empty words without any content.”
+A statement via KCNA, the state-run news agency, called the South’s offer a “crafty trick” and “empty words without any content.”

 Current leader Kim Jong Un paid tribute Monday to Kim Il Sung, his grandfather, as well as his late father, Kim Jong Il, by visiting the halls where both men lie in state.
 It was believed to be the young leader’s first public appearance in two weeks.

-Kerry said in Beijing over the weekend that the United States and China are calling on North Korea to refrain from any provocative steps, including any missile launches.
+Kerry said in Beijing at the weekend that the United States and China are calling on North Korea to refrain from any provocative steps – including any missile launches.